 We love using the kitchen so much that we like to maximize our savings and cater to our children’s special diets.
 I always make sure I have an active subscription to Amazon Prime before going.
 If you’re unsure about the commitment, you can usually sign up for a free 30-day trial.

 Amazon Prime allows you to send food ahead of time or order items within 48 hours or less.
 You also can use Amazon Prime Now which means you can get groceries within a few hours.
 Prime Pantry means you can order big boxes of food for cheap.

 The Paddock Pool

-If you have littles, it is sometimes it’s nice to kick back and relax.
+If you have littles, it is sometimes nice to kick back and relax.
 The children’s play area at the Paddock Pool is for children under 48 inches.
-It features two slides, water canons, dumping buckets and sprinklers.
+It features two slides, water cannons, dumping buckets and sprinklers.
 Here’s a video of the entire children’s play area and our little bug with autism:

-While all Disney World restaurants accommodate our gluten-free diet, the Paddock Grill was so kind and willing to specialize foods for our picky eaters.
+While all Disney World restaurants accommodate our gluten-free diet, the Paddock Grill was kind and willing to specialize in foods for our picky eaters.
 We were able to get a variety of options.
 Even on the days that my gluten-free kiddo struggled to find something he wanted to eat, at least there’s always Mickey Bars!

 Can you walk to to Disney Springs from Saratoga Springs Resort?

 We took the pathway from Saratoga Springs to the Disney Springs shopping area (formerly known as the Disney Marketplace or Disney Village).
 I always come prepared with sensory tools to make the walk less stressful, such as fidget toys and a tablet for communication.